S2E/s2e/src/Howtos/ExecutionTracers.rst

 S2E comes with several tools that parse and display the execution traces.
 They are located in the `tools`  folder of the source distribution.
 You can find the documentation for them on the `main page <../index.rst>`_.

-Here is an example that prints the list of executed translation blocks and all memory accesses performed in paths #0 and #34.
+Here is an example that prints the list of executed translation blocks and all memory accesses performed in paths 0 and 34.

 .. code-block:: console

     $S2EDIR/build-s2e/tools-release/tools/tbtrace/tbtrace -trace=s2e-last/ExecutionTracer.dat \
         -outputdir=s2e-last/traces -pathId=0 -pathId=34 -printMemory

+You can also use `s2e-env <../s2e-env.rst>`_ to parse the execution trace.

 Mini-FAQ
 ========